sky790312/mywebsite/README.md

 need npm install & npm start

-then it will run node server with default port 5000
+it will run node server with default port 5000

 webpack --watch to gen source js/css..